singhalrk/beautiful-jekyll/_posts/2021-05-27-goals-for-this-year.md

 Some goals I want to achieve this year:

+1. Write 3 papers
-1. Run a half-marathon
+2. Run a half-marathon
-2. Run a marathon
+3. Run a marathon
-3. Learn JAX
+4. Learn JAX
 4. Write blog posts on conformal prediction, $e$-values, coupled MCMC (theory and applications)
-5. Write 3 papers
-6. Make blogging a weekly habit.
+5. Make blogging a weekly habit.
 To make myself think about things outside work and to get better writing practice.
-7. Write notes for statistics and machine learning with an emphasis on practical methods.
+6. Write notes for statistics and machine learning with an emphasis on practical methods.
-8. Learn to drive
+7. Learn to drive

 <!-- You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. -->
 <!-- You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which -->